Applying to WRITE

 Students must live in the WRITE community during the on-site portion of the program.
 Past WRITE experiences have proven that the students can make a positive impact on their assigned rural community.

 Housing is provided by the WRITE Site at no cost to the student.
 The WRITE Site Administrator will work with to find appropriate housing for the duration of the rotation; suitable housing should include internet access, basic furnishings and necessities and will be the proper size for the student and any accompanying spouse, domestic partner and/or children.
 Prior to the rotation, the student and site will coordinate initial access to the property.
-WRITE students will be given a week just prior to the start of the rotation to relocate to their WRITE Sites.
+WRITE students will relocate to their WRITE Sites the weekend prior to their start date.

 Students are responsible for their own personal transportation and meals during the WRITE experience.